-- 7. However, we make it clear that during the period of liquidation, the Liquidator is to ensure that the 'Corporate Debtor' continues as a going concern and Liquidator is required to act in terms of decision of this Appellate Tribunal in Company Appeal (AT) (Insolvency) No. 224 of 2018 in Y. Shivram Prasad Vs.S.
-Dhanapal & Ors. passed on 27th February, 2019 wherein the following observations and directions were issued: - - "12.
+- 5. Taking into consideration the aforesaid facts and circumstances, we are not inclined to interfere with the impugned order dated 2nd May, 2019, but direct the Liquidator to follow the decision of this Appellate tribunal in Company Appeal (AT) Insolvency) No.224 of 2018 (Y. Shivram Prasad vs. S. Dhanapal & Ors.) wherein this Appellate Tribunal observed and directed as follows: - - "11.
+During the liquidation stage, 'Liquidator' required to take steps to ensure that the company remains a going concern and instead of liquidation and for revival of the 'Corporate Debtor' by taking certain measures. - 12.
 The aforesaid issue fell for consideration before this Appellate Tribunal in "S.C.
 Sekaran v.
-Amit Gupta & Ors.- Company Appeal (AT) (Insolvency) Nos.
+Amit Gupta & Ors.-Company Appeal (AT) (Insolvency) Nos.
 495 & 496 of 2018" wherein this Appellate Tribunal having noticed the decision of the Hon'ble Supreme Court in "Swiss Ribbon Pvt.
 Ltd. & Anr. v.
 Union of India & Ors.
 (Supra) and "Meghal Homes Pvt.
 Ltd." observed and held: - "5.
 We have heard the learned counsel for the parties and perused the record.
 The Hon'ble Supreme Court in 'Swiss Ribbons Pvt.
 Ltd. & Anr. vs. Union of India & Ors.
-Writ Petition

-(Civil) No. 99 of 2018' by its judgment dated 25th January, 2019, observed as follows:

-"11. .........What is interesting to note is that the Preamble does not, in any manner, refer to liquidation, which is only availed of as a last resort if there is either no resolution plan or the resolution plans submitted are not up to the mark.
+Writ Petition (Civil) No. 99 of 2018' by its judgment dated 25th January, 2019, observed as follows: - "11. ......What is interesting to note is that the Preamble does not, in any manner, refer to liquidation, which is only availed of as a last resort if there is either no resolution plan or the resolution plans submitted are not up to the mark.
 Even in liquidation, the liquidator can sell the business of the corporate debtor as a going concern.
 [See ArcelorMittal (supra) at paragraph 83, footnote 3].
 (Emphasis added)